How Latency Affects SEO: Core Web Vitals and Rankings

 CTR data from Advanced Web Ranking.
 Revenue calculated as equivalent paid search value for illustration.

 Moving from position 8 to position 3 nearly quadruples your organic traffic.
-For a keyword with 10,000 monthly searches, that is 810 additional visitors per month.
-At a 3% conversion rate with $100 average order value, that is $2,430 in additional monthly revenue from a single keyword.
+For a high-volume keyword, that can mean hundreds of additional visitors per month.
+At a 3% conversion rate with $100 average order value, even a small additional visitor count generates thousands in additional monthly revenue from a single keyword.
 Multiply across all your keywords.

 The Double Penalty of Slow Sites